 Hello, and welcome.
 I’m Diane Tucker.
 The first time I visited an art museum I was seven years old.
 I said to my grandmother, “I want to live here!”
-We were inside the Detroit Institute of Arts, surrounded by Diego Rivera’s masterpiece, The Detroit Industry Murals — frescoes full of people, nature, and technology.
-I saw a palatial staircase at the far end of this colorful, courtyard gallery and imagined it led to my bedroom.
+We were inside the Detroit Institute of Arts, surrounded by The Detroit Industry Murals, floor-to-ceiling frescoes full of people, nature, and technology.
+I saw a palatial staircase at the far end of this colorful courtyard gallery and pretended it led to my bedroom.

 As the years went by I became less comfortable in art museums.
-I began to think of them as dazzling but intimidating, like a Gothic cathedral.
-I still feel that way, even though I’ve led nearly 300 gallery talks at the National Gallery of Art in Washington D.C.
+I thought they were dazzling, but a little intimidating, like a Gothic cathedral.
+Sometimes I still feel that way even though I’ve led more than 300 public gallery talks at the National Gallery of Art in Washington D.C.

-All the same, I keep coming back, especially for the stories.
+All the same, I keep visiting art museums, especially for the stories.

-For years I’ve earned a living writing and producing stories — about the greening of Henry Ford’s iconic River Rouge Plant (Discovery Channel), about a grandmother fighting ISIS (National Geographic Explorer), about America’s historic 2008 presidential election (Huffington Post).
-So when the head of MIT’s Artificial Intelligence Lab told me a big advantage we humans have over computers is our ability to tell stories, I knew he was right, even though I know zero about computer coding.
+For years I’ve earned a living writing and producing stories — about the environmental redesign of Henry Ford’s iconic River Rouge Plant (Discovery Channel), about a grandmother fighting ISIS (National Geographic Explorer), about America’s historic 2008 presidential election (Huffington Post), and more.
+So when the head of MIT’s Artificial Intelligence Lab told me that one big advantage we humans have over computers is the ability to tell our own stories, I knew he was right, even though I know zero about computer coding.

 Great paintings tell stories.
 I hope you enjoy these….